A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

-In this study, we assess the asymptotic properties of the amortized importance-weighted variational estimator as the number importance-weighted samples $R$ increases (i.e., as the approximation to the marginal likelihood improves).
-We first fix the number of Monte Carlo samples $S = 8$ to reduce the variance of the gradient estimates.
-We then consider $R = 1$, $8$, and $16$.
+In this study, we investigate amortized IWVI's performance in terms of parameter recovery and computational efficiency as the number of IW samples $R$ increases (i.e., as the approximation to the marginal likelihood improves).
+We consider $R = 1$, $5$, and $25$.
 The first setting uses the ELBO objective, while the latter settings use the IW-ELBO objective.
 Data generating loadings, intercepts, and factor correlations are rounded estimates from the IPIP-FFM example in section~\ref{section:6.1}.
 We set $P = 5$, $J = 50$, and $C_j = 5$ for $j = 1, \ldots, J$.
 Each factor loads on ten items with cross loadings set to zero to produce a perfect simple structure.
-To investigate the estimator's properties in the classical asymptotic setting where $N \rightarrow \infty$, we conduct $100$ replications of simulation for $N = \num{500}$, $\num{1000}$, $\num{2000}$, and $\num{10000}$.
+To investigate IWVI's performance as the sample size increases, we conduct $100$ replications of simulation for $N = \num{500}$, $\num{1000}$, $\num{2000}$, and $\num{10000}$.
 This leads to $12$ different simulation settings for all possible combinations of $R$ and $N$.
-We also assessed the model selection performance of the scree plot approach by plotting $-\tilde{\ell} (P)$ computed on a holdout set of $20\%$ of observations for $P \in \{ 2, \ldots, 8\}$ at each replication.
+We also assessed the model selection performance of the scree plot approach by plotting $-\tilde{\ell} (P)$ computed on a holdout set of $20\%$ of observations for $P = 2, \ldots, 8$ at each replication.
 All inference model and optimization hyperparameters from section~\ref{section:6.1} were reused for these analyses.
-Models were fitted in parallel on a compute cluster where each compute node had a 2.50 GHz Intel processor with 16 GB of RAM.

-To assess estimator bias at each simulation setting, we computed bias for each parameter as the mean deviation of the estimated parameter from the data generating parameter across replications:
+To assess parameter recovery, we computed bias for each parameter as the mean deviation of the estimated parameter from the data generating parameter across replications: